 Step 7: Eject the Mac drive after you complete transferring or recovering data from it.

 Hopefully, Target Disk Mode has fixed the problem.
-If you are still struggling to boot your MacBook or wondering how to recover an unbootable mac hard drive then kindly follow the next method.
+If you are still struggling to boot your MacBook or wondering how to recover an unbootable Mac hard drive, then kindly follow the next method.

 Connect your unbootable Mac to the working Mac using a data cable and follow the below steps to restore data from the unbootable Mac.

-Step 6: Preview the recovered files such as photos or videos for free and save them on the desired location of your choice.
+Step 5: Select the files that you want to restore and save them in the desired location of your choice.

 Quick Note: You must have a healthy or working Mac computer to recover files from an unbootable Mac computer.

-Hence now you have safeguarded data you can move to fix the MacBook.
+Hence, now you have safeguarded data, you can move to fix the MacBook.

-How do I fix my MacBook that refuses to boot up?
+How Do I Fix my MacBook that Refuses to Boot up?

-When your MacBook or iMac is stuck at the Apple logo and fails to boot further, the majority of times it is due to a damaged Mac hard drive.
+When your MacBook or iMac is stuck at the Apple logo and fails to boot further, the majority of times, it is due to a damaged Mac hard drive.
 In case of a critically damaged MacBook hard drive, you need to reinstall the Mac OS or restore data using Time Machine backup.

 In case of simple error situations, you can fix them using the following methods.